-Clinical Rules, Uniform, Dress Code, and Technology Use.
+Clinical Policies - Uniform, Dress Code, and Technology Use

 - Student uniforms include an all-dark gray (pewter) uniform top and uniform pant with solid white, gray, or black socks.
-Uniforms must be ordered through the school for uniformity in color.
+Uniforms must be ordered through the school's designated vendor to ensure uniformity in color and CLC embossed logo.
 Shoes may be white, black or gray nursing shoes or white, black or gray tennis shoes with minimal color (if any color student should check with faculty for clarification).
 Pants must never touch the floor.
 Undergarments should not be visible above the pant waistline.
 Tops and pants must overlap so no bare skin is seen at the midriff.
 Uniforms must be pressed and clean.
-Uniform samples are available for sizing and order can be placed at local, designated uniform store. - Students may choose to wear an undershirt with their uniform top.
+Uniform samples are available for sizing and uniform orders can be placed on-line or in-person at the local, designated uniform store. - Students may choose to wear an undershirt with their uniform top.
 The color must be solid white, gray, or black. - Student identification (CLC picture badge) must be worn and visible at chest level. - No more than one ring may be worn. - Only one small post earring may be worn in each ear.
-No hoop or dangle earrings may be worn. - If student has an ear gauge, they must utilize a flesh tone plug during clinical - No necklaces or bracelets.
+No hoop or dangle earrings may be worn. - If student has an ear gauge, they must utilize a flesh tone plug during clinical. - No necklaces or bracelets.
 The only accepted necklace or bracelet is a Medical Alert. - No visible body piercing (eyebrow, tongue, nose).
-If student prefers they may utilize flesh colored plug in nose piercing. - Visible tattoos that are considered offensive to the instructor or clinical site must be covered.
+Flesh colored plug(s) may be worn. - Visible tattoos that are considered offensive to the instructor or clinical site must be covered.
 Students must check with each individual clinical instructor, prior to the first clinical day. - Hair must be short or pulled back so that vision is not impeded and be of a natural color. - The student must be well-groomed and free from offensive odors.
-Male students must shave or have neatlygroomed beards and sideburns. - Odors may cause adverse physical responses for clients; therefore, smoking is not allowed while in uniform.
+Male students must shave or have neatly groomed beards and sideburns. - Odors may cause adverse physical responses for clients; therefore, smoking is not allowed while in uniform.
 No fragrances may be worn, including cologne, perfume, body lotion, hair spray, or after-shave lotion.
-No odor of alcohol will be tolerated (see drug and alcohol policy, Appendix B). - Nails must be short and clean.
+No odor of alcohol or THC will be tolerated (see drug and alcohol testing policy, Appendix D).

+- Nails must be short and clean.
 Nail polish and acrylic or false nails are not permitted for infection control and safety purposes. - Students may NOT chew gum or suck on hard candy.
 These may be used while on break away from client care areas.
-Food or drink is NOT permitted in patient care areas. - "Smart" technology devices are NOT allowed in patient care areas, including but not limited to cell phones, iPods, iPads, laptops, tablets, and smart watches. - The goal will be for the students to give medications as much as possible with their instructor.
-Students may give medications with their primary nurse if it is allowed at the clinical site, they have been checked off prior by their clinical instructor and the clinical instructor has agreed on that specific shift that the student can give medications with the primary nurse. - Students who have a clinical error or near clinical error will be asked to complete a Student Clinical Error Quality Improvement form.
-See Appendix E - In addition to the above, all policies required by clinical agencies will be adhered to.
+Food or drink is NOT permitted in patient care areas. - "Smart" technology devices are NOT allowed in patient care areas, including but not limited to cell phones, iPods, iPads, laptops, tablets, and smart watches. - Students may give medications with their primary nurse if it is allowed at the clinical site, they have been checked off prior by their clinical instructor and the clinical instructor has agreed on that specific shift that the student can give medications with the primary nurse. - Students who have a clinical error or near clinical error will be asked to complete a Student Clinical Error Quality Improvement form.
+See Appendix H. - In addition to the above, all policies required by clinical agencies will be adhered to.

-NOTE: Failure to comply with the uniform or dress code policy may result in dismissal from the clinical area.
+NOTE: Failure to comply with the uniform or dress code policy will result in dismissal from the clinical area.